-We can write a sentence in two different ways.
-We can do it by using the verb to indicate whether the subject performs an action (active voice) or receives the action (passive voice).
-We usually write active sentences.
-Why we want to write passive sentences is explained in Part 4.
+A sentence can be written in two different ways to show whether the subject performs an action (active voice) or receives the action (passive voice).
+Most sentences are written in the active voice.
+Why passive sentences are sometimes preferred is explained in Part 4.

-As can be seen, changing the active sentence into a passive voice causes the subject to become the object, and the object become the subject.
-The verb phrase used in the passive sentence is the verb to be followed by the past participle of the verb.
-The passive verb follows the tense of the active verb.
+The verb or verb phrase used in the passive sentence typically uses the verb be, and is followed by the past participle form of a main verb and the preposition by.
+The passive verb should follow the tense of the active verb.
 For example, if the active verb is in the simple present tense, the passive verb too is in the simple present tense.

 - The sun shines brightly.

 The preposition by can be omitted and another preposition with can be used in its place to show that something is used to perform an action.

 - Active: She cut the paper with a pair of scissors.

 - Passive: The paper was cut (by her) with a pair of scissors.